On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Research Method

 \subsubsection{Targeted Data Collection}

 Proceeding with the advanced stage we continue to use theoretic sampling as described above~\circled{14}.
-Considering the categories and hypothesis we developed in the basic stage, we select interviewees that are most likely to help fill theoretical gaps~\circled{15}.
-For example, as our first round of interviews we deliberately recruit three managers who have been software developers earlier in their career.
-This choice is motivated by the emergence of the following categories: \code{TestingMandates}, \code{BusinessDomain}, \code{TestingCulture}.
-We explore the views of developers who have insights into organizational aspects of development to integrate and refine these categories.
+Considering the categories and hypothesis we developed in the basic stage, we select interviewees that are most likely to help fill theoretical gaps and deepen our analysis~\circled{15}.
+We begin the advanced stage of data collection by interviewing three managers who have been software developers earlier in their career.
+This choice is motivated by the emergence of the following categories during: \code{TestingMandates}, \code{BusinessDomain}, \code{TestingCulture}.
+Exploring the managerial perspective allows us to integrate and refine these categories.
 Notably, we do not exclusively focus or force those categories onto interviewees.
 We still only gently guide interviews, leaving enough room to explore their perspectives in an open way.
-We still allow unexpected topics to unfold in the conversation.
+Among other themes, the notion that collaborative, undocumented reflection can steer the process of testing strategy development became more distinctive through the analysis of those interviews.
+This motivated us to further investigate the interplay of artefacts and collaborative reflection in succeeding interviews with senior developers.{1.20}